marliebesouw/marliebesouw.github.io/index.md

        <li><strong>Workshops and interactive sessions:</strong></li>
        <ul>
         <li>Hands-on workshop: Selecting an AI system</li>
-        <li>Insight sessoins: AI in clinical practice</li>
+        <li>Insight sessions: AI in clinical practice</li>
        </ul>
       </ul>

     <h3> ICAI </h3>
    This day is organized by <a href="https://www.icai.ai/" target="_blank">ICAI</a> (Innovation Center for Artificial Intelligence), as part of the ROBUST inititative for trustworthy AI.
     ICAI is a national initiative focused on AI talent development and research collaboration in the Netherlands.
-ICAI bridges the gap between academia, industry, and healthcare by <strong>fostering partnerships that drive cutting-edge AI innovations</strong>.
+It bridges the gap between academia, industry, and healthcare by <strong>fostering partnerships that drive cutting-edge AI innovations</strong>.
 Through its network of AI labs, ICAI enables research that directly impacts real-world applications, including healthcare, business, and societal challenges.
    </p>
 </div> <br>